Sentry Page Protection

 3. In Amenorrhea, Celery seed and Cinnamon may be added.

-4. To promote Labor and cleanse the Afterbirth, add Cinnamon, Saffron and Borax
+4. To promote Labor and cleanse the Afterbirth, add Cinnamon and Saffron

 5. To more strongly relieve pain, add a little Musk